jcavalin/sh-task-manager/README.md

 docker-compose up --build
 ```

-Wait for all services to be up and running and visit [http://localhost](http://localhost).
+Wait for all services to be up and running, then go to [http://localhost](http://localhost).

 <sub>PS: Also, wait for the migrations.</sub>